 Investing in futures contracts - In addition to the risks generally associated with investing in derivative instruments, futures contracts are subject to the creditworthiness of the clearing organizations, exchanges and futures commission merchants with which the fund transacts.
 Additionally, although futures require only a small initial investment in the form of a deposit of initial margin, the amount of a potential loss on a futures contract could greatly exceed the initial amount invested.
 While futures contracts are generally liquid instruments, under certain market conditions futures may be deemed to be illiquid.
 For example, the fund may be temporarily prohibited from closing out its position in a futures contract if intraday price change limits or limits on trading volume imposed by the applicable futures exchange are triggered.
 If the fund is unable to close out a position on a futures contract, the fund would remain subject to the risk of adverse price movements until the fund is able to close out the futures position.
-The ability of the fund to successfully utilize futures contracts may depend in part upon the ability of the fund's investment adviser to accurately forecast interest rates and other economic factors and to assess and predict the impact of such economic factors on the futures in which the fund invests, the fund could suffer losses.
+The ability of the fund to successfully utilize futures contracts may depend in part upon the ability of the fund's investment adviser to accurately forecast interest rates and other economic factors and to assess and predict the impact of such economic factors on the futures in which the fund invests.
+If the investment adviser incorrectly forecasts economic developments or incorrectly predicts the impact of such developments on the futures in which it invests, the fund could suffer losses.

 Investing in swaps - Swaps, including interest rate swaps, total return swaps and credit default swap indices, or CDSIs, are subject to many of the risks generally associated with investing in derivative instruments.
 Additionally, although swaps require no initial investment or only a small initial investment in the form of a deposit of initial margin, the amount of a potential loss on a swap could greatly exceed the initial amount invested.
 The use of swaps involves the risk that the investment adviser will not accurately predict anticipated changes in interest rates or other economic factors, which may result in losses to the fund.
 If the fund enters into a bilaterally negotiated swap, the counterparty may fail to perform in accordance with the terms of the swap.
 If a counterparty defaults on its obligations under a swap, the fund may lose any amount it expected to receive from the counterparty, potentially including amounts in excess of the fund's initial investment.
 Certain swaps are subject to mandatory central clearing or may be eligible for voluntary central clearing.
 Although clearing interposes a central clearinghouse as the ultimate counterparty to each participant's swap, central clearing will not eliminate (but may decrease) counterparty risk relative to uncleared bilateral swaps.
-Some swaps, such as CDSIs, may be dependent on both the individual credit of the fund's counterparty and on the credit of one or more issuers of any underlying reference assets, the fund's investment in a swap may result in losses to the fund.
+Some swaps, such as CDSIs, may be dependent on both the individual credit of the fund's counterparty and on the credit of one or more issuers of any underlying assets.
+If the fund does not correctly evaluate the creditworthiness of its counterparty and, where applicable, of issuers of any underlying reference assets, the fund's investment in a swap may result in losses to the fund.